SheaMeyers/simple-banking-app/README.md

 ## 5. User has a bank account with balance.

-Users have an Account (after the account is created)
+Users have an Account (after the account is created).

 Here is an example of creating an account
 ```ruby